-Red Wine and Tea can be tricky to remove, as they are tannin stains.
+Spilled red wine and tea can be tricky to remove, and they are prime examples of tannin stains.
 If you act quickly you can virtually eliminate them.

 As soon as you notice the spill, run the garment under cold, running water.
 If you can’t remove the garment at the time, you can blot the stain with a wet white cloth.
 As soon as you’re able, launder the garment as you usually would in warm water.